zama-ai/fhevm/docs/guides/pitfalls.md

+# Common pitfalls and best practises

-# Common pitfalls to avoid
+## Common pitfalls to avoid

-## No constant nor immutable encrypted state variables
+### No constant nor immutable encrypted state variables

 Never use encrypted types for constant or immutable state variables, even if they should actually stay constants, or else any transaction involving those will fail.
 This is because ciphertexts should always be stored in the privileged storage of the contract (see parapgraph 4.4 of [whitepaper](../../fhevm-whitepaper.pdf)) while constant and immutable variables are just appended to the bytecode of the deployed contract at construction time.